 Leadership does not only connote managing others, it also implies being a powerful example to others, and inspiring the people in your environment.
 So, even though you are not seeking a leadership role, questions on leadership might still be thrown at you.

-Find below some crucial Leadership Job Interview questions and its PDF version
+Find below some crucial Leadership Job Interview questions and answers and its PDF version to download

 Question: What can you say are the most significant values you possess as a leader?

 Answer: Integrity is the most important value that I have.
 Trust and honesty are my watch words in all I do in order to establish credibility suiting for a leader.

 Question: describe how you have garnered commitment from members of your team?

 Answer: I usually garner commitment from members of my teams through persuading and influencing them to set specific goals and likewise monitor its achievement by buying into the process.
 Immediately they have established cohesion and cooperation, they will attain the goal in no time.

 Question: Is it possible for a leader to fail?
 Describe a time when you failed as a leader.